 What I Should Know

-The Fund is newly organized, with a limited history of operations.
 Equity securities are subject to price fluctuation and possible loss of principal.
 Dividends are not guaranteed, and a company may reduce or eliminate its dividend at any time.
 International investments are subject to special risks, including currency fluctuations and social, economic and political uncertainties, which could increase volatility.
-Currency investing contains heightened risk that include market, political, regulatory, and natural conditions and may not be suitable for all investors.
+Currency investing contains heightened risk that include market, political and regulatory conditions and may not be suitable for all investors.
 In rising markets, the value of large-cap stocks may not rise as much as smaller-cap stocks.
 Small- and mid-cap stocks involve greater risks and volatility than large-cap stocks.
 The Fund may focus its investments in certain industries, increasing its vulnerability to market volatility.
 Real estate investment trusts (REITs) are closely linked to the performance of the real estate markets.
 REITs are subject to illiquidity, credit and interest rate risks, and risks associated with small and mid-cap investments.
 There is no guarantee that the Fund will achieve a high degree of correlation to the index it seeks to track.
 The Fund does not seek to outperform the index it tracks, and does not seek temporary defensive positions when markets decline or appear overvalued.
 Derivatives, such as options and futures, can be illiquid, may disproportionately increase losses and have a potentially large impact on Fund performance.

 Shareholders may pay more than net asset value when they buy Fund shares and receive less than net asset value when they sell those shares, because shares are bought and sold at current market prices.

 *Distribution rate is calculated by annualizing the most recent distribution amount paid, excluding special distributions, divided by the closing market price or NAV.